113ll3/Ibmclouddocscli/index.md

 In this tutorial, you install a set of {{site.data.keyword.cloud}} Developer tools, verify the installation, and configure the environment. {{site.data.keyword.cloud_notm}} Developer tools offer a command line approach to creating, developing, and deploying web, mobile, and microservice applications.
 {: shortdesc}

+Make sure that you are always using the latest version of the stand-alone {{site.data.keyword.cloud_notm}} CLI for {{site.data.keyword.cloud_notm}} public.
+If you need to use a 32-bit version, or a previous version other than the latest for {{site.data.keyword.cloud_notm}} dedicated environments, see [{{site.data.keyword.cloud_notm}} CLI releases](/docs/cli?topic=cloud-cli-cli-releases).
+{: note}

-With this installation, you get the stand-alone {{site.data.keyword.cloud_notm}} CLI, plus the following tools:
+The installation command in this tutorial installs the latest stand-alone {{site.data.keyword.cloud_notm}} CLI version available, plus the following tools:

 * `Homebrew` (Mac only)
 * `Git`